Jonathan Karl: Front Row at the Trump Show

 In March 2020, his book Front Row at the Trump Show, written before the COVID-19 pandemic, was released.
 It debuted at number 3 on the April 19, 2020, New York Times Combined Print & E-Book Nonfiction best seller list and spent 5 weeks in the top 15.

 The book was released in paperback with a new afterword in March 2021 and hit number 6 on the New York Times Paperback Nonfiction best seller list.

-In a review on Goodreads, Chris Rosa wrote, "This is how you write a Trump book.
-Jonathan Karl avoids the common pitfalls of covering Trump: personalization, sensationalism, faux outrage and overstated self-regard.
-President Donald Trump is a tough subject for journalists because of the game he's playing, which creates a trap for the press into which they frequently dive headfirst.
-Not Karl.
-He gets it.
-With a solid mixture of serious-minded factuality and good-humored prose, Karl provides an accessible understanding of the strangest White House in U.S. history.
-He also explains, calmly and rationally, the dangers presented when our leaders disregard truth or challenge democratic norms for personal gain."

 The New York Times review called it an account chronicling the first three years of Trump's presidency.
 "The book feels weightiest toward its end, when Karl addresses 'the president’s incessant telling of untruths' and Trump's dangerous relationship with the press.
 Unspooling a distressing private Oval Office meeting with the president on the matter, he concludes, 'I fear President Trump's war on truth may do lasting damage to American democracy.'"

 The Washington Post review calls the book "chiefly a compilation of his encounters and interviews with Trump and members of his staff" with "far too much recounting, often in somewhat tedious detail, of Karl’s daily coverage of Trump."
 According to the reviewer, the account "lacks analysis of the larger issues Trump and his presidency represent," while acknowledging in the epilogue "that Trump is 'motivated only by an insatiable desire to promote himself, but his assault on truth is toxic and contagious.'"

 A review in The Guardian states that the "well-organized and respectfully written" book "conveys the chaos and the characters that inhabit the president’s universe," including "his preternatural disregard for the truth—'Trump was a serial exaggerator long before he ran for president'—and his curious soft spot for the Confederacy."